Glossary term

 • forest management (afforestation and reforestation);

-• restoration and management of peatlands and wetlands;
+• restoration and management of wetlands;

 • soil carbon enhancement;